Qhojoblinks-7/vukalink/DATABASE.md

 );
 COMMENT ON TABLE public.audit_log IS 'Tracks all changes to key tables for auditing.';

+-- Enable RLS for audit_log table
+ALTER TABLE public.audit_log ENABLE ROW LEVEL SECURITY;

+-- Only allow access to the audit log for the service_role (backend only) CREATE POLICY "Allow service_role to read audit log" ON public.audit_log
+  FOR SELECT
+  TO service_role
+  USING (true);

+-- No SELECT/INSERT/UPDATE/DELETE policies for authenticated/anon users
+-- This ensures audit logs are only accessible to backend/admins.

 CREATE OR REPLACE FUNCTION public.log_audit() RETURNS TRIGGER AS $$ BEGIN
   INSERT INTO public.audit_log (table_name, record_id, action, changed_data, changed_by)